-When a report is received, an investigator who has specialized training, experience and neutrality in investigating claims of prohibited conduct (the "investigator") will be appointed by the Title IX coordinator.
-The investigator will conduct a preliminary review (the "Preliminary Review") within five business days.
+When a report is received, an Investigator who has specialized training, experience and neutrality in investigating claims of Prohibited Conduct (the "Investigator") will be appointed by the Title IX Coordinator.
+The Investigator will conduct a preliminary review (the "Preliminary Review") within five (5) business days.
 This time frame may be extended on a case-by-case basis.
-The investigator may consult with the Title IX coordinator when conducting the preliminary review.
-The investigation is designed to provide an adequate, reliable, prompt and impartial gathering of facts and information.
-The preliminary review will determine whether the alleged conduct, if proven, would or would not constitute prohibited conduct in violation of the policy, as well as the appropriate route to resolve the report.
+The Investigator may consult with the Title IX Coordinator when conducting the preliminary review.
+The investigation is designed to provide an adequate, reliable, prompt, and impartial gathering of facts and information.
+The Preliminary Review will assess whether the alleged conduct, if proven, would or would not constitute Prohibited Conduct in violation of the Policy, as well as the appropriate route to resolve the report.

-Based upon the information/facts gathered during the preliminary review, if it is determined that the alleged conduct, even if proven by a preponderance of the evidence, would not constitute prohibited conduct in violation of the policy, the investigator will immediately notify the Reporting Party, in writing, of the "no action warranted" determination.
-The investigator will provide the Reporting Party with the "no action warranted" notice, within five business days after the conclusion of the preliminary review.
-The Reporting Party will be advised of external reporting options, and, if available, other University offices that may be able to address the report.
+Based upon the information/facts gathered during the Preliminary Review, if it is determined that the alleged conduct, even if proven by a preponderance of the evidence, would NOT constitute Prohibited Conduct in violation of the Policy, the Investigator will immediately notify the Reporting Party, in writing, of the No Action Warranted determination.
+The Investigator will provide the Reporting Party with the No Action Warranted notice, within five (5) business days after the conclusion of the Preliminary Review.
+The Reporting Party will be advised of external reporting options, and if available, other University offices that may be able to address the report.

-C. Reporting Party Requests for Confidentiality or No Formal Action
+A. Reporting Party Requests for Confidentiality or No Formal Action

-When a Reporting Party requests that his or her name or other identifiable information not be shared with the Responding Party or that no formal action be taken, the investigator, in consultation with the Title IX coordinator, will balance the request against factors, such as:
+When a Reporting Party requests that his or her name or other identifiable information not be shared with the Responding Party or that no formal action be taken, the Investigator, in consultation with the Title IX Coordinator, will balance the request against factors, such as those listed below.

-- The nature and scope of the alleged prohibited conduct, including, but not limited to, whether the reported prohibited conduct involved the use of a weapon or force; - The roles of the Reporting and Responding Parties;
+- The nature and scope of the alleged Prohibited Conduct, including, but not limited to, whether the reported Prohibited Conduct involved the use of a weapon or force - The roles of the Reporting and Responding Parties - The risk posed to any individual or to the members of the University community by not proceeding, including the risk of additional violence - Whether there have been other reports of misconduct, including but not limited to reports of Prohibited Misconduct, filed against the Responding Party - Whether the report reveals a pattern of misconduct, including but not limited to Prohibited Conduct, at a given location or by a particular group - The Reporting Party's wish to pursue disciplinary action - Whether the University possesses other means to obtain relevant evidence - Considerations of fundamental fairness and due process with respect to the Responding Party should the course of action include disciplinary action against the Responding Party

-- The risk posed to any individual or to members of the University community by not proceeding, including the risk of additional violence; - Whether there have been other reports of misconduct, including, but not limited to, reports of prohibited misconduct filed against the Responding Party; - Whether the report reveals a pattern of misconduct, including, but not limited to, prohibited conduct, at a given location or by a particular group - The Reporting Party's wish to pursue disciplinary action; - Whether the University possesses other means to obtain relevant evidence; - Considerations of fundamental fairness and due process with respect to the Responding Party should the course of action include disciplinary action against the Responding Party; and - The University's obligation to provide a safe and nondiscriminatory environment.
+• The University's obligation to provide a safe and non-discriminatory environment

-Where possible, based on the facts and circumstances, the investigator will seek action consistent with the Reporting Party's expressed preference for the manner of resolution.
+Where possible based on the facts and circumstances, the Investigator will seek action consistent with the Reporting Party's expressed preference for the manner of resolution.
 However, in certain cases, the University must move forward as it sees appropriate.
-Where the University has an obligation to move forward, for example, where there appears to be a continuing threat to an individual or the University community, as determined at the sole discretion of the University.
-The University's ability to fully investigate and respond to a report may be limited if the Reporting Party makes a request, and it is granted by the University, that his or her name not be disclosed to the Responding Party or where a Reporting Party declines to participate in an investigation.
+Where the University has an obligation to move forward, for example, where there appears to be a continuing threat to an individual or the University Community, as determined in the sole discretion of the University.
+The University's ability to fully investigate and respond to a report may be limited if the Reporting Party makes a request and it is granted by the University, that his or her name not be disclosed to the Responding Party or where a Reporting Party declines to participate in an Investigation.

-D. Manners of Resolution
+B. Manners of Resolution